Overview

 field to your trunk.yaml file to point your usage of the plugin repo to your local instance.
 When a plugin source includes alocal

-field that will supercede the remote uri/ref values.
+field, it will supercede the remote uri/ref values.
 This makes it easy to quickly iterate locally before pushing changes to the cloud.

 plugins: